 The advice may seem strange, coming from me,

 but I urge you to buy and study several books of Rudolf Steiner's teachings.

-Perhaps you will be won over — perhaps you will see the great wisdom
+Perhaps you will be won over — perhaps you will conclude that

-Steiner offered the world.
+Steiner offered the world great wisdom.
 Or perhaps you will reach

 a somehwat different conclusion.